 Cleaning and Care

-The great thing about artificial flowers is you don't have to water them and they won't wilt.........BUT there is a small amount of love and attention that you should try and give them:
+The great thing about silk flowers is you don't have to water them and they won't wilt.........BUT there is a small amount of love and attention that you should try and give them:

 Adjusting the length:

 The best way to do this is by bending the stems, so that if you decide to change the vase at a later date, you are not restricted by a short length.
 However, continually bending and unbending the stems will result in them snapping.

 For a more permanent solution, use garden secateurs to make an initial cut through the wire and then bend back and forth until the wire snaps.

 Avoid excess heat or sunlight.
 The real touch flowers (lilies, roses and orchids) ideally need to be out of direct sunlight to avoid discolouration.
 They should also not be in a hot and humid environment for prolonged periods of time - if the A.C is on or there is fresh air circulating then the risks of mould or discolouration are significantly reduced.
 The other flowers should also be kept out of direct sunlight to avoid any discolouration.

 This is fine for small amounts of time (i.e 24-48hrs when you have guests over or a party) but there is always a risk that the plastic around the stem deteriorates and in some cases the water is discoloured by the stem.
 At your own risk!

 Real touch flowers need to be handled with care.
 They are made from a delicate material and if lots of people touch them (to see how real they feel!), there is a risk that dirt accumulates and little brown spots can appear.
 We find it's best to brush the petals gently with a baby's soft hairbrush to remove any dust or dirt particles.
 A tiny bit of clear cleansing soap and water on a soft cloth can sometimes help remove any 'stains' but go very gently.